dhruvna/CS190J-SurveyChain-Project/README.md

 # Ordered Task List
-1. Allow anyone to answer without registration (broadens participant base).
-2. Allow users to log in and answer (enhances user management).
+1. Allow users to log in and answer (enhances user management).
-3. Test for problem description in surveys (complete tests for survey creation).
+2. Test for problem description in surveys (complete tests for survey creation).
-4. Test for numerical options (ensure options are correctly handled).
+3. Test for numerical options (ensure options are correctly handled).
-5. Test for more than one option (verify surveys can have multiple options).
+4. Test for more than one option (verify surveys can have multiple options).
-6. Owners can close surveys themselves (add flexibility for survey closure).
+5. Owners can close surveys themselves (add flexibility for survey closure).
-7. Distribute rewards to participants (implement reward logic).
+6. Distribute rewards to participants (implement reward logic).
-8. Fix logic for multiple last-minute submissions (handle edge cases).
+7. Fix logic for multiple last-minute submissions (handle edge cases).
-9. Test case for last-minute submission success (validate last-minute logic).
+8. Test case for last-minute submission success (validate last-minute logic).